RandyGaul/cute_framework/doc/window/window_is_maximized.md

 # window_is_maximized

-Returns whether or not the window was maximized.
+Returns whether or not the window is maximized.

 ## Syntax